HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 It is ultimately up to a sidechain developer to decide how proofs of state transitions are constructed.
 In Horizen's reference sidechain implementation, the Latus sidechain, proofs are first generated for individual transactions.
 These proofs are then merged pairwise to get a proof for the entire block.
 Another sidechain implementation might merge them sequentially like in the example used above.
 The developer can choose their preferred method.

-Once a withdrawal epoch has ended, the proofs for all blocks contained in that epoch are merged.
+Once a Withdrawal Epoch has ended, the proofs for all blocks contained in that epoch are merged.
 This yields a proof of the entire epoch and all transactions within it.
-This withdrawal epoch proof is used to generate a final proof attached to the epoch's Withdrawal Certificate.
+This Withdrawal Epoch proof is used to generate a final proof attached to the epoch's Withdrawal Certificate.
 This final proof legitimizes all Backward Transfers to the mainchain, proves all mainchain blocks were referenced, and all Forward Transfers were included.

 The entire process of key and proof generation, as well as proof verification, is quite sophisticated.
 Some mechanisms described herein are simplified to convey the concept to a wider audience.
 Please read the full paper for a more detailed description.
 In chapter five we also take a close look at zero knowledge proofs and their underlying mathematics.